althonos/pyfastani/docs/index.rst

 - **sans I/O**: Everything happens in memory, in Python objects you control, making it easier to pass your sequences to FastANI without needing to write them to a temporary file.
+- **multi-threading**: Genome query resolves the fragment mapping step in parallel, leading to shorter querying times even with a single genome.

 Setup